 Knowing the reason that you need equipment is crucial in determining whether to lease or buy.
 Heavy machinery is often used non-stop, which makes it prone to failure.
 Scheduled maintenance can help extend the life of these machines, but it won’t prevent them from breaking down eventually.

 Some types of equipment become obsolete quicker than others.
-For instance, computers may eventually fail to update to future releases of operating systems.
-Companies such as Microsoft retire support of legacy versions of its operating system after a certain period of time.
+For instance, computers may eventually fail to update to future operating system releases.
+For example, companies such as Microsoft retire support of legacy versions of its operating system after a certain period of time.

 Conversely, some office equipment tends to last.
 While there are technological advancements, businesses often can do without the latest developments.
-For instance, most business owners are satisfied with copiers they purchased several years ago.
-They often don’t need anything more than copies with these machines.
+For instance, most business owners are satisfied with copiers they purchased several years ago, as long as they’re still functional.

 Often, businesses can save when purchasing used equipment.
-For instance, new restaurant owners are known to purchase used fixtures and ovens.
+For instance, new restaurant owners are known to purchase used ovens.
 Used equipment isn’t always available to lease, however.

-At What Rate Will This Equipment Need Replacing?
+3. At What Rate Will This Equipment Need To Be Replaced?

 Usually, if a piece of equipment is likely to last well past its financing, buying it is a better option.
-Conversely, if it needs replacing due to becoming obsolete or normal wear-and-tear, leasing may be the better alternative.
+Conversely, if it needs to be replaced due to becoming obsolete or normal wear-and-tear, leasing may be better.

 Lessors often allow business owners to extend the lease or purchase the equipment at the end of the lease.
 Therefore, if you find a piece of equipment that’s durable and want to continue using it, you have options.

-The most difficult aspect of determining the replacement rate of equipment is when considering new equipment.
+The most difficult aspect of determining equipment’s replacement rate is when considering new equipment.
 If a piece of equipment has no history provided, you won’t know how to gauge the lifespan of it.

-Both financing and leasing free up your capital, but leasing often gives you more bang-for-the-buck.
+Both financing and leasing free up your capital, but leasing can be more affordable.
 Lessors often don’t require down payments, nor do they require collateral.
 That means more of your capital is available for use elsewhere.

 Our Final Recommendations

-One helpful tool for making calculations is a lease vs buy calculator.
-If you’re good with using a spreadsheet, you could set up the calculations yourself.
-Or, you can simply use an online tool.
+One helpful tool for making calculations is a lease vs. buy calculator.
+If you have experience with using spreadsheets, you could set up the calculations yourself, or you can simply use an online tool.